abaadm1/TML25_A2_22/README.md

 ```
 These embeddings were saved as `out{i}.pickle` for later training.
 The dataset can be accessed [here](https://drive.google.com/drive/folders/1XYM_9pgHlzaAsTavjNof0jqvw2tHwq_a?usp=drive_link).
 ### 2.2 Initial Model
-We initially trained a surrogate model (ResNet-50) via MoCo-style contrastive learning inspired by the paper https://yangzhangalmo.github.io/papers/CVPR23.pdf.
+We initially trained a surrogate model (ResNet-50) via MoCo-style contrastive learning inspired by this [research paper](https://yangzhangalmo.github.io/papers/CVPR23.pdf).
 However, the results were disappointing, with L2 ≈ 120.
 We diagnosed three main problems:
 - We faced the issue of **inconsistent channels** in the images, some of the images or embeddings were not RGB which we fixed using
 ```python
 img.convert("RGB")